What is Collagen and How Can You Use It

 What is hydrolyzed collagen?
-How to use if for beautiful skin, hair, nails and healthy joints?
+How can you use if for beautiful skin, hair, nails, and healthy joints?

-There are different types of collagen so before you go out and buy some, let’s get you familiar with them and what they do.
+There are different types of collagen, so before you go out and buy some, let’s get you familiar with different types and what they do.

 What is collagen?

 Collagen is the most abundant protein in the body.
 It comes from the Greek word “kola.”
 Which means glue.

 Collagen makes up 1/3 of the protein in your body.
 Think about collagen as the glue that holds these structures together in your body.